MinaProtocol/mina/frontend/website/docs/gui-wallet.md

 You'll need to make sure TCP ports 8302 and 8303 are open on your router.
 You can check out our [Getting Started](/docs/getting-started/) guide for more details.

+If you have your ports open, the GUI wallet will be able to start Coda for you in the background.

+Alternatively, if you already have a node running, the wallet will notice and connect to that running Coda node.

 ### MacOS

 [Download the latest build here](https://github.com/CodaProtocol/coda/releases/download/0.1.1-wallet-compat-0.0.11-beta/Coda.Wallet.0.1.1.dmg)